ietf-rats/draft-labiod-rats-attester-groups/draft-labiod-rats-attester-groups.md

 # Introduction

 {{-RATS-ARCH}} defines Attesters as entities comprising at least one Attesting Environment and one Target Environment co-located in one entity.
-It also presents different ways to compose the Attestating and Target Environemtns, such as Composite Devices and Layered Attesters.
+It also presents different ways to compose the Attesting and Target Environemtns, such as Composite Devices and Layered Attesters.
 Layed Attester reflects a cascade of staged Environments.
 It is more related to one device with different layers and there is a relationship between them.
 However, mechanisms for efficiently managing multiple, independent Attesters are missing.